 Labour | - | £108.69 | ||

 12/2006 | Heated mirrors button | 35190-SV2-E01 | £3.00 | The button was temperamental when I first got the car.
 I disassembled the part and discovered that the microswitch was a bit tired.
 It would only work if the button was held down.
-I got a replacement part second hand through eBay which was originally from either a Honda Civic Aerodeck or Honda Accord Aerodeck.
+I purchased a replacement part second hand through eBay which was originally from either a Honda Civic Aerodeck or Honda Accord Aerodeck.
 The 2003 price for the part from Honda would have been £77.15.
 I have discovered that this is not an uncommon fault on 5th generation Honda Preludes. |

 P&P | - | £2.00 | ||